Baptistemontan/leptos_i18n/docs/book/src/declare/08_formatters.md

 There is one argument at the moment for the number formatter: `grouping_strategy`, which is based on [`icu::decimal::options::GroupingStrategy`](https://docs.rs/icu_decimal/latest/icu_decimal/options/enum.GroupingStrategy.html), that can take 4 values:

-- Auto (default)
+- auto (default)
-- Never
+- never
-- Always
+- always
-- Min2
+- min2

 ### Example